Virgile-Foussereau/volleyRL/README.md

 **Observation space:**

-Total size: 11
+Total size: 15
-- Agent Y-rotation (1)
 - Normalised directional vector from agent to ball (3)
 - Distance from agent to ball (1)
+- Normalised directional vector from agent to team mate (3)
+- Distance from agent to team mate (1)
+- Ball X, Y, Z velocity (3)
 - Agent X, Y, Z velocity (3)
-- Ball X, Y, Z relative velocity (3)
+- Last player to touch the ball (1)

 **Reward function:**